Key Points

 It's a serious condition connected to health issues like type 2 diabetes and heart disease.
 Although often linked to obesity, BED also affects individuals who aren't obese.

-Expert Registered Dietitian Rita Faycurry RD says, "If you find yourself regularly eating large amounts of food in one sitting, often eating alone and feeling out of control, and doing this at least once a week for three months, it might be time to consider whether BED is playing a role in your life."
+Gia Eapen, MD, says, "If you find yourself regularly eating large amounts of food in one sitting, often eating alone and feeling out of control, and doing this at least once a week for three months, it might be time to consider whether BED is playing a role in your life."

-Vyvanse, or lisdexametamfetamine, is the first drug approved by the FDA to treat moderate to severe binge eating disorder in the United States and Canada.
+Vyvanse, or lisdexametamfetamine, is the first drug approved by the FDA to treat moderate to severe binge eating disorder (BED) in the United States and Canada.
 It is a Central Nervous System (CNS) stimulant which, in clinical trials, has been shown to reduce binge eating episodes.

 People who stay on Vyvanse generally have fewer relapses, suggesting it helps manage binge eating disorder symptoms rather than curing it.